Cecilia-Banda/LONGANI--Data-Project/README.md

 Step 5: Run the Application

 Now, start the backend server and frontend development server separately.
 Open two terminals:

 Terminal 1 - Backend Server :
 cd backend
 npm start

 Terminal 2 - Frontend Development Server
 cd frontend
 npm start

-Step 6: Access the Application
+Step 6: Access the Application open your browser and go to http://localhost:5000

 Once both the backend server and frontend development server are running, you can access the application in your browser https://longani-data-project.vercel.app/

-Usage
+USAGE

 To register a new patient, use the POST request to /api/patients with patient details (name, ID, etc.).

+Use the frontend interface for easier interaction

+Demo Video: //to be added later//